henriqueflores12/greetingProgram/README.md

 # greetingProgram
-creating a basic javascript code
+creating a basic javascript code that this program display a greeting to the user based upon the current time...